Charles Street

 Stove and Fridge

 Many refrigerators in these buildings are not frost-free models.
 This means that you need to defrost your fridge every 6-12 months to ensure that it continues to operate properly.
+Overfilled refrigerator and freezer compartments will result in less air flow throughout the unit.
+Please avoid overfilling these compartments.

 How to Defrost Your Fridge